Skip to main content

 NorthStar will begin with a cohort of 50–60 Grade 9 students who will apply to participate.
 Students will attend programming after school, with the potential for additional weekend and summer opportunities.

-Each student in the program will receive:
+Each student in the project will receive:

 • A dedicated Student Parent Support Worker (SPSW) to advocate and work alongside the student and their family